Mehul-kh2005/Huffman-Coding-Web-App/README.md

 This is a simple web application that allows you to upload a file, compress it using the Huffman coding algorithm, and then download both the compressed and decompressed versions of the file.
 The application is built using **Flask** for the backend and implements **Huffman coding** for file compression.

 ## Features
-- **File Upload**: Upload a text file to be compressed.
+- **File Upload**: Upload a text file to be processed.
-- **Huffman Compression**: The file will be compressed using the Huffman coding algorithm.
+- **Huffman Compression**: Compress the uploaded file using the Huffman coding algorithm.
-- **Decompression**: Download the decompressed version of the file.
+- **Decompression (Optional)**: Reconstruct the original file from the compressed data for verification.
-- **File Download**: Download both the compressed and decompressed files.
+- **File Download**: Download the compressed file and, if decompressed, the reconstructed file.

 ## Requirements
 - Python 3.x